thiennn/thiennn.github.io/_posts/2017-01-01-change-primary-key-aspnetcore-identity-and-more.md

     .AddUserStore<ApplicationUserStore>()
     .AddDefaultTokenProviders();
 ```
-## Migrations
+## The Migrations
 We will need to re-create entity framework migration classes.
 Delete add the file in folder "Data\Migrations" then go to the Package Manager Console type `Add-Migration CreateIdentitySchema`

 ## Bonus

-If you like to change the name of the Indentity tables, go to the OnModelCreating method of ApplicationDbContext and add custom mapping like
+If you would like to change the name of the Indentity tables, go to the OnModelCreating method of ApplicationDbContext and add custom mapping like

 ```cs
 modelBuilder.Entity<ApplicationUser>()
     .ToTable("Core_User");
 ```

-In some business cases, you might also need to run some code right after the users successfully login .
-For example my case in [SimplCommerce](https://github.com/simplcommerce/SimplCommerce).
+In some business cases, you might also need to run some code right after users successfully login .
+For example, my case in [SimplCommerce](https://github.com/simplcommerce/SimplCommerce).
 We need to migrate the shopping cart of the not login user (guest) to their real user when they loginned.
 We extended the SignInManager and broadcast a message every time a user login successfully

 ```cs
 namespace SimplCommerce.Module.Core.Extensions